Work With Us

 - You will be evaluated on your communication and problem-solving skills, the readability, maintainability, and correctness of your code, and (for sophomores/juniors/seniors) the algorithmic performance of your code.

 We emulate the Agile Workflow to give our developers some insight on industry standards.
 Developers complete weekly tasks assigned to them by their project manager during their team meetings.
 The work that you will be doing depends on your client.
 For most web development work, we tend to stick to the MERN stack, and for most cross-platform mobile development, we focus on using React Native with Expo.
 This means that, as a whole, TSE ends up with many JavaScript-based applications.
-However, depending on the client's needs, we have been known to use other technologies, such as TypeScript, Go, and PostgreSQL.
+However, depending on the client's needs, we may use other technologies, such as TypeScript, Go, and PostgreSQL.
 Typically, developers spend 4-6 hours a week on TSE activities.

-Designer FAQs
+Designer

 Be prepared to present a past project you worked on.
 The presentation will be a total of 25 minutes, with 15 minutes of presentation and 10 minutes of questions.
 It is recommended to have either slides or some sort of visual component to your presentation.